 Why We Love Casio Privia Pro PX-560 Digital Piano

-As we have reviewed a lots of Casio Keyboards From Privia Series, But Pro PX-560 is remarkably one of a kind in entire series.
+As we have already reviewed lots of Casio Keyboards From Privia Series, But Pro PX-560 is remarkably one of a kind in entire series.

-However, I will not suggest a beginner to go with PX 560 as their are lots of features which may feels overwhelming and confuses entry level pianist.
+However, I will not suggest beginners to go with Pro PX 560 as their are lots of technically advance features which may feels overwhelming and confuses entry level pianist.

 Comparing Casio Privia PX 560 With Other Casio Bestseller Digital Pianos